 Reporting Scope & Methodology

 Our commitment to transparency includes clearly defining the methodology behind our claims.
 We assess our impact using the United Nations Sustainable Development Goals (SDGs), as well as Greenhouse Gas Protocol (GHG) standards for electricity and emissions.
-We’re currently researching Science-Based Targets while working closely with our operations teams and suppliers to reduce energy and save water wherever possible.
+In 2021, we announced a Science-Based Target (SBT) for emissions reduction by 2030.

 We prioritize environmentally conscious materials, and we disclose materials in our product information, including any third-party certifications used.
 We track responsible materials, and take a Good-Better-Best approach to define our use of responsible cotton and wood.
 We measure landfill diversion by percent of recycled and composted volume in tons.
 Our scope includes distribution centers, in-sourced hubs, corporate offices and retail stores in North America.